-The security system has several protected areas (zones) and each of these will be connected to one or more sensors (motion detectors, glassbreak detectors, door contacts, etc.).
-A sensor in alarm will be indicated by the corresponding zone lights flashing on an LED keypad or by a fixed message on the LCD keypad.
+The security system has several zones of area protection and each of these zones will be connected to one or more sensors (motion detectors, glassbreak detectors, door contacts, etc.).
+A sensor in alarm will be indicated by the corresponding zone lights flashing on a LED keypad or by written messages on the LCD keypad.

-IMPORTANT NOTICE
+- IMPORTANT NOTICE -

 A security system cannot prevent emergencies.
-It is only intended to alert you and - if included - your monitoring station of an emergency situation.
+It is only intended to alert you and - if included - your central station of an emergency situation.
 Security systems are generally very reliable but they may not work under all conditions and they are not a substitute for prudent security practices or life and property insurance.
 Your security system should be installed and serviced by qualified security professionals who should instruct you on the level of protection that has been provided and on system operations.